 The difference between real leather and faux leather and how to spot it:

-1. Texture and life span: Real leather has a soft yet strong texture, making it harder to wear out.
+- Texture and Life span: Real leather has a soft yet strong texture, making it harder to wear out.
 On the contrary, faux leather has less than half of the life span of real leather.
 The surface of the fabric of faux leather cracks and peels off and gets much uncomfortable with time.
 The texture of real leather feels coarse or smooth, depending upon the quality and grade.
-If the product feels too smooth or like plastic, it is most probably faux leather.
+If the product feels too smooth or like plastic, it is most probably fake.

-3. Check the pores: Genuine leather is very porous and absorbs the smallest drops of liquid instantaneously.
+- Check the pores: Genuine leather is very porous and absorbs the smallest drops of liquid instantaneously.
 It has a random pattern of pores because it is natural.
-Faux leather, on the other hand, has a consistent repeating pattern.
+Manufactured leather, on the other hand, has a consistent repeating pattern.
 It is comparatively less absorbent than real leather.

-While both real leather and faux leather has its advantages and disadvantages, real leather ends up looking more sophisticated and elegant than faux leather.
+While both real leather and faux leather have their own advantages and disadvantages, genuine leather ends up looking more sophisticated and elegant than faux leather.
 It has a unique look and style, and definitely suits on anything you wear.